ThoSe1990/cwt-cucumber/README.md

 Find the full documentation for cwt-cucumber on <a href="https://those1990.github.io/cwt-cucumber/" target=_blank>GitHub Pages</a>.

 I put a conan recipe to create the conan package in <a href="https://github.com/ThoSe1990/cwt-cucumber-conan" target=_blank>another GitHub repository</a>.
+To demonstrate how to integrate cwt-cucumber into your projects, there are the same examples from this repository.

 # Coding With Thomas: Cucumber
 This is a Cucumber interpreter written in C with C++ (17 or higher) bindings for ease of use.
 So my main goal was to have the basic implementation in C and an easy to use API for C++.